anasolomon/todolist/readme.md

             </div>
          <% } %>
 ```
-Decided to transform the for loop into a forEach loop for better code readibility :
+Transformed the for loop into a forEach loop for better code readibility :
 ```html
 <% newListItems.forEach(function(item){ %>
             <div class="item">